 This is the buyer’s portion of the purchase agreement that affirms they have the funds to buy this home.
 These funds include the down payment, closing costs, deposits, and other items.

-Also noted is that even if the sale is financed, any terms or conditions in place by the buyer’s lender will not affect the property’s sale.
+Also, even if the sale is financed, any terms or conditions imposed by the buyer’s lender will not affect the property’s sale.

 If the buyer does not provide this information, the seller can cancel the contract.